kode4food/ale/docstring/is-atom.md

 (!atom? '(+ 1 2 3) [4 5 6])
 ~~~

-This example will return _true_ because compound types such as lists and vectors are not considered to be atomic.
+This example will return _#t_ (true) because compound types such as lists and vectors are not considered to be atomic.